Home Depot: Distribution centers

 The Home Depot has over 90 distribution centers throughout the United States to serve over 2,000 The Home Depot stores.

 Online

 The domain homedepot.com attracted at least 120 million visitors annually by 2008 according to a Compete.com survey.
-In the US HomeDepot.com has 5 Call centers located in Kennesaw, GA; Atlanta, GA; Marietta, GA; Ogden, Utah and Tempe, AZ.
+In the US HomeDepot.com has 5 Call centers located in Kennesaw, GA; Atlanta, GA; Marietta, GA; Ogden, UT; and Tempe, AZ.
 Home Depot online offers in-store pickup and online returns.

 Fuel centers

-In 2006, The Home Depot started testing fuel centers at some of its stores.
+In 2006, The Home Depot began testing fuel centers at some of its stores.
 The first two "Home Depot Fuel" convenience stores (C-Store) were located in Tennessee.
 Four additional prototype stores were built in Acworth, Georgia; Smyrna, Tennessee; Greensboro, Georgia; and Winchester, Tennessee.
-In 2012, Home Depot VP of Corporate Communication Stephen Holmes stated that the company had no plans for additional fuel centers or growth in that area.
+In 2012, Home Depot VP of Corporate Communication Stephen Holmes said that the company had no plans for additional fuel centers or growth in that area.

-Rental vehicles
+Tool, vehicle and equipment rental

-The Home Depot offers rental vans and trucks at most of its locations.
+The Home Depot offers tool, vehicle, and equipment rentals at most of its locations.
+Truck and van options include flatbed trucks, cargo vans, and box trucks in various sizes.
+Professional-quality construction, landscaping, and household equipment, ranging from hand tools to large machinery, are available.
+Rentals are offered in 4-hour, daily, weekly, and monthly terms.